microsoft/terminal/doc/specs/#605 - Search/spec.md

 ### Reliability

 1. The key input of Terminal command line and the search box should be separated. search box should not block interaction with the command line when it is open.
-2. The search box should not block text.
-This issue could be addressed by make search box movable.
+2. The search box should not block too much text.
+The search box only occupies one line, so it won't have big impact on the readibility of the terminal output.

 ### Compatibility